-One of the most efficient means to resolve these issues is the development of a single command and control system with the capability to manage unmanned platforms regardless of their domain.
+One of the most efficient means to resolve these issues is the development of a single command and control system with the capability to manage uncrewed platforms regardless of their domain.
 Critical to this central command and control system is development of a common service-oriented architecture and supporting open interfaces.
-This approach ensures that the operational tempo is maintained without an increase in manpower.
+This approach ensures that the operational tempo is maintained without an increase in crew size.

 SeeByte software development has been based on open, service-oriented architectures since the release of SeeTrack v3 in 2005.
 Our commercially controlled open architectures offer open interfaces for the underlying logical data model to provide a framework to build upon.
 We are involved in various international efforts, including NATO STANAG 4586, 4817, and SCI-288, in an effort to increase the level of interoperability across nations.

 Our command and control solutions build upon these components to allow rapid development of new solutions.
 Providing a flexible toolkit of core components (such as GIS, Data Core, Messaging Middleware) allows new developments to focus on their unique requirements.

 The ability to leverage a set of common tools for analysis and planning, irrespective of domain, aids in reducing management complexity and operator load.
 The development of uncrewed systems has consistently shown the risk of both increasing crew size and increasing skill level.
 Common tools can minimise crew size without impacting on operational tempo.

 Our fully supported Software Development Kits (SDK) reduce transition times by integrating third-party hardware, or software modules.
 This enables vendors to rapidly integrate their platforms, and users to take advantage of each of the platform’s unique capabilities.